Cost of Living: Below the National Average

 There is no public bus system, but the Morgan County Transit System provides a van service for residents within county boundaries.
 It operates Monday through Friday and offers transportation to doctor's offices, the grocery store and other local stops.
 Twenty-four hour notice is needed when scheduling a ride, and the cost is $1.00 to $2.00 per trip depending on distance.
 There is a regional airport, and Atlanta is home to the Hartsfield and Jackson Atlanta International Airport.

-During the summer, the air here is thick and heavy, and temperatures can reach into the mid-90s with lows in the 60s and 70s.
+During the summer, the air here is thick and heavy.
+Madison weather includes temperatures in the mid-90s with lows in the 60s and 70s.
 Winters are mild with temperatures mostly in the 40s and 50s, occasionally dipping into the 30s.
 On average, the area receives 47 inches of rain per year.
 On the comfort index, a combination of temperature and humidity, Madison ranks well below the national average.
 The sun shines 220 days of the year.

 Madison does have a couple of drawbacks.
-The poverty rate meets the national average, and some neighborhoods thrive while others struggle.
+The overall crime rate meets the national average, but property crime is slightly above the national average.
 The risk of a tornado is 75% above the national average (and a twister struck in April, 2011).

 Even with these downsides, Madison beckons.
 It is a historic jewel with a lot to offer and is a perfect spot for many a retiree.